Herringway/hwkode/hkode.md

 * Turbo MP (500PXP): Magic strength and cost increased by 30%.
 * Elemancy (500PXP): Elemental spells treat enemy resistance as if it were 25 lower.
 * Mystic Blade (250PXP): Spells can be cast through weapons.
 Treat as physical attacks instead.
-* Rushcasting (500PXP): Gain extra spells every turn, based on a selected theme, with extra powerful spells on every 5th turn.
-Or choose a spell to cast every turn with increasingly-greater power.
 * Geomancy (500PXP): Gain a stat bonus and/or status effect related to the current arena.
 * Mugging (250PXP): Steal x skills have increased success rate and can deal damage.
 * Integration (500PXP): Can choose to "equip" items instead of using them, gaining a (usually) beneficial boost.